 More about security

-OneDrive for Business is certified against the internationally recognised ISO/IEC 27001:2013 standard for managing information security and complies with the University’s requirements for handling any University data.
+OneDrive for Business is certified against the internationally recognised ISO/IEC 27001:2013 standard for managing information security and approved by the University for all data.
 Users are responsible for keeping SSO passwords secure; for storing and sharing data in accordance with University policies and guidelines; and for ensuring their use of OneDrive does not contradict any local or external requirements for storing or processing data (such as agreements with funding bodies or external data providers).

 Ensuring that your working practices comply with the advice above will ensure your data remains safely and securely stored; that it cannot be accessed should your device be lost or stolen; and that any personal data is shared appropriately.